Key Takeaway:

 Estimated Cost: Apple Store: USD 99/year & Google Play: USD 25 one-time

 To publish your app, you must pay platform fees.
 Apple charges USD 99 per year, while Google Play has a one-time USD 25 fee.
-Additional costs may apply for in-app purchase setup or verification.
-These are small yet recurring expenses that many forget to include in early budgets.

-Estimated Cost: USD 1000–USD 2,000 per year
+Estimated Cost: USD 1,500–USD 6,000 per year

 4. UI/UX Redesigns